suja27/Call-center-dashboard-Excel/README.md

-# -Call-center-dashboard-Excel
+#  Call centre report dashboard

+## Project Description
-This dashboard visualizes key call centre metrics such as call volume, resolution rate, and agent performance.
-It helps monitor efficiency, track trends, and improve customer service outcomes.
+This dashboard provides a comprehensive analysis of call centre performance by monitoring key metrics such as total calls handled, average call duration, customer satisfaction, first-call resolution rate, and agent performance.
+Built using Microsoft Excel , it enables managers to quickly assess operational efficiency and identify areas for improvement.

+#### Screenshot